 Auto Dealership Defense

 The automobile dealership business has and continues to become more complex.
-At Bromagen, Rathet & Klee, P.A. we have years of experience in multiple areas of commercial litigation and transactional law with specific application to the automobile industry.
+At Bromagen, Rathet, Klee & Smith, P.A. we have years of experience in multiple areas of commercial litigation and transactional law with specific application to the automobile industry.
 Areas of involvement on behalf of dealerships include warranty issues, general liability issues, personal injury claims, employment law and litigation, consumer matters, advertising issues, privacy laws and regulations and general state and federal compliance, regulation and law and bankruptcy court issues.

-Bromagen, Rathet & Klee, P.A. offers automobile dealers a wide variety of legal services.
+Bromagen, Rathet, Klee, & Smith, P.A. offers automobile dealers a wide variety of legal services.
 With offices in Ft.
 Lauderdale, Jacksonville and Tampa area, we cover dealerships throughout Florida while offering the personal attention and responsiveness you expect from a local firm.

-Bromagen, Rathet & Klee, P.A. have been a frequent contributor to Dealership magazine, preparing articles on a broad variety of legal topics affecting dealerships of all sizes.
+Bromagen, Rathet, Klee & Smith, P.A. have been a frequent contributor to Dealership magazine, preparing articles on a broad variety of legal topics affecting dealerships of all sizes.
 Our attorneys have decades of combined experience in handling legal issues involving the automotive industry and dealerships, including:

 - Drafting and review of dealers’ buy/sell agreements